 This cake will taste better the next day, so wrap it in some plastic foil overnight.

-If you like it sweet, you could put holes on top of the warm cake, drip the glaze over it.
-If there are only grown ups eating cake, use a meat injection syringe (see below), and push liquor inside the hot/warm cake after you take it out of the oven.
+If you like it sweet, put holes on top of the warm cake, drip the glaze over it.
+If there are only adults eating cake, use a meat injection syringe (see below), and push liquor inside the hot/warm cake after you take it out of the oven.

 If Eggnog liquor is not available, mix Eggnog and brown Rum.
 If you decide to make a Rum cake, just use plain brown rum.
 Both are super yummy